-Just add tubes - High End Headphone Battle Part 2
+Just Add Tubes - High End Headphone Battle Part 2

-After the listening session last Monday, my customer / friend invited me again to test his Abyss 1266 and the Spirit Torino Valkyria in a new constellation.
+After the listening session last Monday My customer/friend invited me again to test his Abyss 1266 and the Spirit Torino Valkyria in a new constellation.

 More power!